Guide Drink

 Looking for a new local?
 This selection of classic boozers and more contemporary gastropubs will suit all beer and parma enthusiasts.

-By Concrete Playground
+Concrete Playground

-The Sydney pub scene has undergone somewhat of a revolution in the past decade, with countless historic watering holes receiving refurbs to save them from ruin.
+The Sydney pub scene has undergone somewhat of a revolution over the past decade, with countless historic watering holes receiving refurbs to save them from ruin.
 Some have totally stripped away the old-school pub vibes, opting for sleek and creative design features, while others have only done enough to keep the roof from caving in — lovingly preserving the beer-stained carpets and wood-panelled bar tops.

 This list of the 20 best pubs in Sydney includes a little bit of everything: old and new, beer gardens and fireplaces, parmies and caviar, and just about everything in between.
 Read on to see if your favourite haunt has made the cut and potentially discover a local treasure that's been hiding right under your nose.